Antonio Gil Y'Barbo

 The Old Stone Fort, built by Gil Ybarbo about 1790, and later reconstructed.

-Dón Antonio Gil Ybarbo (1729–1809), also known as Gil Ybarbo or Gil Ibarbo was a Spanish military personnel and trader of the Spanish Texas times, who played a crucial role in the development of Nacogdoches, Texas in 1779.
+Antonio Gil Ybarbo (1729–1809), also known as Gil Ybarbo or Gil Ibarbo, was a military officer in the Spanish Empire and trader in Spanish Texas, who played a crucial role in the development of Nacogdoches, Texas in 1779.

 Biography

 Early years: Nuestra Señora del Pilar de Los Adaes

 Antonio Gil Ybarbo was born in 1729 at the presidio of Los Adaes, former capital of Spanish Texas (current day in Louisiana).
 His father was attached to the military garrison of the presidio, Matheo Antonio y'Barbo, born in 1698 in Seville, Spain, and his mother Juana Luzgarda Hernandez, also born in Seville in 1705.
 Los Adaes was located at the far eastern reaches of the Spanish province to prevent French expansion from French Louisiana.
 Antonio became part of the military garrison too while he was also employed in cattle ranching, establishing a ranch near Lobanillo Creek (present day Sabine County, Texas).
 Also at some point he married Maria Padilla, his first wife, and established a home at the Rancho Lobanillo.

 The prosperous Viceroyalty of New Spain relied on monopolistic trade to support its American territories (which included a myriad of cities, villas, missions, presidios and ranchos, stunning cathedrals and efficient court houses) and on the extensive Spanish empire trade routes which stretched from Italian regions under Spanish rule to the Philippines.
 However, Los Adaes was always on the spotlight of French interests who used smuggling to undermine the economy of this eastern Texas region.
 Goods (farm equipment or basic goods) from French Natchitoches (13 miles to the east) where overwhelmingly traded in Los Adaes while local officials looked the other way.
 The fact that weapons and gunpowder where sold too to the natives was alarming, because either they ended on the enemies of the Spanish allied natives or ended on the Spanish allies to turn them against the Spanish.